 This project would be estimated to be alternative delivery (CMGC or Design-Build), and the estimated construction duration would be estimated at 30-37 months for the bridge alternatives that have been developed in this study.
 The range in construction duration accounts for variability in bridge types and lengths among the alternatives, and it also assumes two foundation and substructure headings (independent working crews and equipment) for each bridge alternative.
 A contractor could elect to add a third foundation and substructure heading for the bridge alternatives on the A-3 alignments due to the length of bridge in those alternatives, which could help to reduce the construction duration by a few months.
-It should also be noted that the estimated construction duration range does not account for considerations of in-water work windows, which could extend the construction duration duration
+It should also be noted that the estimated construction duration range does not account for considerations of in-water work windows, which could extend the construction duration depending on the bridge foundation types and timing of construction.